ttew-bu/recipe-utils/README.md

 - A good number of websites use Yoast SEO's recipe template, which is more or less standardized, but not all sites use them
     - It'd turn out that they are not always used and when they are used, sometimes they are incorrectly configured.
 - To get a more generalizable outcome, the API uses GPT 3.5-turbo with low temperature to perform extraction over the observed site text
-    - As it would turn out, GPT is pretty good at creating structured data for this particular use case and this gives us a (somewhat) deterministic way to approach the problem.
+    - As it would turn out, GPT is pretty good at creating structured data for this particular use case and this gives us a (somewhat) stable way to approach the problem when we may be dealing with websites using different HTML setups

 ### How to use the extension
 - Open up a website with a recipe